vileppanen/json-documentor/README.md

 This project provides Python scripts, for generating MD and XLS documentation out of provided JSON objects.

+## Limitations

+### Objects
+- the documentor script does not prompt for additional props that might be missing from the documented json --> the props that are present in the json are the props, that will be documented
+- complex, nested objects are documented only two level deep

+### Arrays
+- the documentor script assumes every item in an array is of similar type and structure --> it will generate item documentation based on first item in the array
+- the documentor script does not support documenting arrays containing arrays --> it will specify the type as `NestedArray` and skips traversing the values

 ## JSON to MD usage

 1. In repo root, execute `python json-to-md.py`